DapZey/MyFirstOnlineGame/README.md

 4) in the second client: 127.0.0.1/2/b

 5) press escape to terminate the client program, type *stop* in the servers terminal to safely exit

+   *note* To experiment with different PC's simultaniously make sure port forwarding is enabled and firewall is configured properly

 # TODOS